jabber-tools/gdf_translate/README.md

                                          Google Translate V2/V3 API.
 Must have respective priviledges: See github README for more details.
-    -f, --agent-file <FILE>              ZIP file with exported GDF agent -o, --output-folder <FOLDER>         Path to folder where translated agent will be stored.
+    -f, --agent-file <FILE>              ZIP file with exported GDF agent -g, --glossary <FILE>                Path to file where glossary in TSV format is stored.
+    -o, --output-folder <FOLDER>         Path to folder where translated agent will be stored.
 Must be exiting (ideally empty) folder.
     -t, --target-lang <lang ISO code>    ISO code of destination/target language to which agent will be translated